 Here’s how you do it:

-- Navigate to the Chargeback Instantly option and press Get Protected
+- Navigate to the File a Chargeback option and press Get Protected

 - Answer the chatbot’s questions about the transaction, the merchant, and your bank